cinemaSkrillex/R-Teh/documentation/developper/technology_choices/networking.md

 When evaluating networking libraries for our project, we considered several options:
 - Boost.Asio
 - Enet
-- OS-specific network API (eg. Unix
+- OS-specific Network API (eg. Unix
 BSD Sockets on Linux for example, or Windows Sockets on Windows).

 After careful evaluation, we decided to use Boost.Asio as our networking library for the following reasons: